lili0415/DPU-OOD-Detection/README.md

 python train_video_flow.py --dataset 'Kinetics' --lr 0.0001 --seed 0 --bsz 16 --num_workers 10 --nepochs 10 --appen '' --save_best --save_checkpoint --datapath '/path/to/Kinetics-600/'
 ```

-Train the Far-OOD model using A2D and NP-Mix for Kinetics:
+Train the Far-OOD model using DPU for Kinetics:

 ```
-python train_video_flow.py --dataset 'Kinetics' --lr 0.0001 --seed 0 --bsz 16 --num_workers 10 --start_epoch 3 --use_single_pred --use_a2d --a2d_max_hellinger --a2d_ratio 0.1 --use_npmix --max_ood_hellinger --a2d_ratio_ood 0.1 --ood_entropy_ratio 0.1 --nepochs 10 --appen '' --save_best --save_checkpoint --datapath '/path/to/Kinetics-600/'
+python train_video_flow.py --dataset 'Kinetics' --lr 0.0001 --seed 0 --bsz 64 --num_workers 10 --start_epoch 3 --use_single_pred --use_irm --use_dynamic_a2d --a2d_max_hellinger --a2d_ratio 0.1 --use_npmix --max_ood_hellinger --a2d_ratio_ood 0.1 --ood_entropy_ratio 0.1 --nepochs 10 --appen '' --save_best --save_checkpoint --datapath '/path/to/Kinetics-600/'
 ```

-You can also download our provided checkpoints (`Kinetics_far_ood_baseline.pt` and `Kinetics_far_ood_a2d_npmix.pt`) from [link](https://huggingface.co/datasets/hdong51/MultiOOD/tree/main/checkpoints).
+You can also download our provided checkpoint from [link](https://drive.google.com/file/d/1RUJXj7yQuipUjpEOEbIE5D_8Xmd2lblY/view?usp=share_link).

 Save the evaluation files for Kinetics (to save evaluation files for ASH or ReAct, you should also run following line with options `--use_ash` or `--use_react`, same for other datasets):
 ```